-Disparities exist in health outcomes as well.
-Hispanic/Latinx youth in Chicago were hospitalized for asthma at more than twice the rate of whites, while black/African American youth were hospitalized 4 times as much.
-These disparities in ED visits and hospitalizations are seen across chronic health conditions, unintentional injuries and violence-related injuries, and behavioral health conditions.
+Black and Hispanic/Latinx communities living in under-resourced neighborhoods are also disproportionately affected by poor health outcomes.
+For example, Hispanic/Latinx youth in Chicago were hospitalized for asthma at more than twice the rate of Whites, while Black youth were hospitalized 4 times that rate.
+Similar disparities in Emergency Department visits and hospitalizations are seen across chronic health conditions, unintentional injuries and violence-related injuries, and behavioral health conditions.

-Today, one-third of Lurie Children’s patients live in under-resourced Chicago neighborhoods, and more than half of our patients are insured by Medicaid.
-In addition, more than one-fourth of our patients and their families primarily speak Spanish.
+Today, 1 in 3 of Lurie Children’s patients live in under-resourced Chicago neighborhoods, and more than half of our patients are insured by Medicaid.
+In addition, over a quarter of our patients and their families primarily speak Spanish.
 It is our inherent responsibility to those in our care to have a workforce that understands the cultural, social, and economic factors that influence their health, the ways in which they seek care, and their response to medical treatment, and to ensure that a future workforce exists to do the same.

-What Lurie Children's is doing to address it
+What Lurie Children's is doing to address diversity in the healthcare workforce

 As an institution that has a significant economic and human resource impact in Chicago, Lurie Children’s is committed to our “anchor mission” of leveraging our institutional assets more intentionally to address economic and racial inequities in the communities we serve.
 To ensure that we can deliver healthcare that meets social, cultural and linguistic needs, we strive to have a workforce that mirrors the diversity of our patients.
 This includes our commitment to increase hiring in under-resourced communities of color on the south and west sides of Chicago and provide career pathways and educational opportunities to entry-level staff.
 For more information about employment opportunities at Lurie Children’s, visit careers.luriechildrens.org.

-Other Workforce Education initiatives allow high school students to earn school credit while working at the hospital, address the need for Certified Nursing Assistants and Support Service Technicians, partner with the City of Chicago's "One Summer Chicago" youth employment program, enable hospital staff to attend school "Career Days" and provide six-week paid internships at the hospital for patients with chronic conditions through the EMPOWER program.
+Other Workforce Development initiatives allow high school students to earn school credit while working at the hospital, address the need for Certified Nursing Assistants and Support Service Technicians, partner with the City of Chicago's "One Summer Chicago" youth employment program, enable hospital staff to attend school "Career Days" and provide six-week paid internships at the hospital for patients with chronic conditions through the EMPOWER program.
 For more information on our healthcare career programs, contact firstname.lastname@example.org.